Cal NERDS

 • U.S Citizens or Permanent Resident (funding source requirement).

-• Sophomore through Senior STEM Majors interested in going to STEM Graduate School Programs, though priority consideration may be given to Juniors/Seniors who are applying to graduate school during the fall 2023 cycle so that they can receive graduate school advising support for their upcoming applications.
+• UC Berkeley Second year students through Senior STEM Majors interested in going to STEM Graduate School Programs, though priority consideration may be given to Juniors/Seniors who are applying to graduate school during the upcoming cycle so that they can receive graduate school advising support for their upcoming applications.

 • Program resources are contingent upon NSF federal funding and it should be noted that this program is not a pre-med program.